 The rights of both employer and labourer are conserved by the Native Labour Ordinances.
 Service on the part of the native is voluntary, and he must be justly treated, and properly housed and fed.
 Employers may recruit personally, or obtain their natives through a licensed recruiter.
 Contracts of service must be in writing, entered into before a magistrate or other qualified officer, and the natives must be returned to their homes on completion of engagement.
+The labour question is complicated by the communistic system which prevails in the villages.
+Native custom demands that the friends or fellow-clansmen of the returned labourer receive a share in whatever he gets.
+The result is that the stimulus of individual interest is largely absent.
 During the period of service the recruiter or employer is personally responsible for the native's welfare.
 Refusal to work after engagement, or desertion from service, renders the labourer liable to imprisonment.
 On the other hand, a magistrate may terminate an engagement where unjust or harsh treatment by the employer is proved.
 The term of indenture must never exceed three years, and in the case of miners and carriers eighteen months is the limit, but re-engagements may be made.
 The magistrate must satisfy himself that the remuneration is fair, that the native is willing to undertake the service, and that there is no probability of unfair treatment or detention.
 Wages must be paid in the presence of an officer.
 A medicine chest, stocked with necessary drugs and first aid instruments, must be kept by all employers.

-Just treatment, good food, and satisfactory remuneration for his labour has made the Papuan savage an excellent servant.
+Just treatment, good food, and satisfactory remuneration for his labour have made the Papuan savage an excellent servant.
 With considerable natural aptitude and intelligence, he is able to understand readily what is required by his employer; consequently native labour is very largely engaged by the Administration for the construction of roads and public works, and by the private employer for the clearing and upkeep of plantations.
 In some districts, however, the natives manifest a marked unwillingness to work.
+Actual ill-treatment of native employees may be said to be non-existent.

-The number engaged under contract of service during the year ended 30th June, 1911, was 7806.
-In addition, there were about 1000 persons employed who were not under contract of service.
+The number engaged under contract of service during the year ended 30th June, 1912, was 7963.
+In addition, there were more than 2000 persons employed who were not under contract of service.
 The available labour supply is inadequate for the development of the territory, and importation of Javanese coolies has been suggested.